atolmid/CarND-Advanced-Lane-Lines/writeup.md

 The output for one of the test images can be seen in the following figure:

 ![alt text][image2]

+In the following image the result of applying the same function to one of the camera calibration images is displayed:

+![alt text][image19]

 ###Pipeline (single images)